michaeldmcqueen/harrierdesignco/_projects/slim-cessna.md

 image_type: "portrait"
 project_images:
   - image_path: /images/clients/slim/slim-poster.jpg
-    title: Children's Ministry Wordpress Site
+    title: Slim Cessna’s Auto Club Poster
   - image_path: /images/clients/slim/slim-close-up.png
-    title: Children's Ministry Wordpress Site
+    title: Slim Cessna’s Auto Club Poster Close Up
   - image_path: /images/clients/slim/slim-fresh-print.png
-    title: Children's Ministry Wordpress Site
+    title: Slim Cessna’s Auto Club Poster Screenprint
   - image_path: /images/clients/slim/slim-wip.png
-    title: Children's Ministry Home Page
+    title: Slim Cessna’s Auto Club Poster WIP
 ---

-"This is how it's always been...
-This is how we do things in the country!"
+<a href="https://www.youtube.com/watch?v=2hDRxBpyHbc" title="Slim Cessna's Auto Club - This Is How We Do Things In The Country | Glitterhouse Records" target="_blank">"This is how it's always been...
+This is how we do things in the country!"</a>

-We got the opportunity, to create a poster for Slim Cessna's show at the Downtown Artery.
-Being fans of their live shows it was fun to work on this project Jumped into the project and worked with Ink Lab, in Denver, printed the posters.
-3-color Screenprint on 200lb stock.
+We got the opportunity to create a poster for Slim Cessna's show at the Downtown Artery in Fort Collins.
+Being fans of their electric live shows it was a fun project to work on.

+Artwork for the band tends to be dark southern gothic, so we experimented with a brighter color pallete while still holding onto some of those darker overtones in the illustration.

+We worked with <a href="http://www.inklounge.com/" title="Ink Lounge Website" target="_blank">Ink Lounge</a> in Denver to screenprint the posters.